Unicoi County DUI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is your first appearance in court after your arrest.
-It typically occurs within a few weeks of the arrest.
-Check your paperwork for the exact date and time.
+• When it Happens: The arraignment is your first court appearance, usually scheduled within a few weeks of your arrest.

 • What to Expect: At the arraignment, the judge will inform you of the charges against you, your rights, and the potential penalties you face.